monthol/Tesseract-5-Training/README.md

 ```
     cp tesstrain/data/<model-name>/<model-name>.traineddata /usr/local/share/tessdata
 ```
+### Training for handwritten text or additional characters

-To train handwriting text, first create one-line images of handwriting, labeling can be done with this [R package tool](https://github.com/arcruz0/tesseractgt) to help speed things up.
+To train handwritten text, first create one-line images of handwriting, labeling can be done with this [R package tool](https://github.com/arcruz0/tesseractgt) to help speed things up.
 Also, see [its blog post](https://arcruz0.github.io/posts/finetuning-tess/index.html) for training with addtional characters not included in `.unicharset` (e.g. ๚, ๛, ๏)